nataliewxngg/blinky-on/README.md

 <h3>HINTS:</h3>

-- Leave extra space between the corners of the cars when maneuvering to avoid collision! (due to image's width and height)
+- Leave extra space between the corners of cars when maneuvering to avoid collision! (due to image's dimensions)
 - Utilizing a car with a higher steering speed is not always better!
 - In similarity to reality, cars may suddenly slow down to compensate for a slower car in front of it.
 Drive CAREFULLY and beware of this!